-When you create an app, you’ll receive a Client ID that is unique to your app and a Tenant ID that is unique to your organization.
+When you create an app, you’ll receive a Client ID unique to your app and a Tenant ID unique to your organization.
 You’ll need these values to obtain your authorization code and tokens later.

 Specifying your app permissions

-Your app will need specific permissions in order to function.
+Your app will need specific permissions to function.
 The permissions we need are:

 - User.
 Read: This allows you to sign in to the app with your organizational account and let the app read your profile.

-To add these permissions to your app, click the API Permissions tab in the control center and click on Grant admin Consent for your app.
+To add these permissions to your app, click the API Permissions tab in the control centre and click on Grant admin Consent for your app.
 Next, click on the “Microsoft Graph(1)” link.
-A pop-up window opens, where you can search for the required permissions one by one and select them.
+A pop-up window opens, where you can search for the required permissions and select them.

 Configuring the SAS Code

 Open the SharepointToken.sas program and hard code your client and tenant id.
 (Download link of source file at the end of this article)